LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ### This tutorial covers:

 + How to scrape almost all websites
++ How to scrape protected, live or Javascript genereted content
++ How to simulate clicks, scroll-downs, enter texts in text box and so on
 + How to automate web-scrapping process
-+ How to store web-scrapping results
++ How to clean, transform and store web-scrapping results

 ### This tutorial doest not cover: